AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

    - Use cardinal directions: N, NE, E, SE, S, SW, W, NW
    - Can be multiple (e.g., "N and NE aspects")

-## Sending to Claude Agent
+## Using the Claude Tool for Submission

-**CRITICAL**: Use these exact formats so Claude can parse the data reliably.
-The structured format ensures all data maps correctly to InfoEx fields.
+**CRITICAL**: Use these exact formats when invoking the Claude tool.
+The structured format ensures all data is processed correctly and maps to InfoEx fields.

 Format your message to Claude using this structured approach for each observation type: